Please consider supporting my writing on Patreon.

 - Tear gas canisters are typically deployed using 40mm grenade launchers.
 A canister blow to the head may be fatal.
 If possible, wear head protection.
 Even a bicycle helmet could save your life.

 - Tear gas canisters are extremely hot.
 Do not touch them with bare skin, plastic, or other synthetic materials which may melt.
-If you intend to touch a canister, welder’s gloves, leather baseball mitts, oven mitts, hockey sticks, etc. may be your best bet.
+If you may come into physical contact with a canister, welder’s gloves, leather baseball mitts, oven mitts, hockey sticks, etc. are be your best bet.

 - It is not necessary to touch canisters.
 Dumping water on an active canister, or covering it with a bucket, can help stop deployment of additional particulate.